Valley Nordkapp

 Spec: round front and rear Henderson hatches, ocean c/pit.

 The day hatch on this one replaced the oft-fitted (and relatively useless) "Chimp type" rear-deck mounted pumps.
-There is a knee tube just visible in the c/pit.
+There is a "knee tube" just visible in the c/pit, these being popular as a place to store odds and ends or a flask.
 Pic: Nick Crowhurst

 Ido van der Meer's superb early Nordkapp HS.
 Age unknown.
-The rear deck appears lower in this one than in "Aeden's" one shown below.
+The rear deck appears lower and flatter on this one than in "Aeden's" one shown below.

-Spec: 2 round hatches - the boat is fitted with what may be a prototype skeg.
+Spec: 2 round hatches - the boat is fitted with an early skeg design, described in this blog entry from the States.
 Pic: Ido van der Meer

 "Aeden's" superb 1985 or 1988 Nordkapp HM